- Consider your situation and outlook for interest rates and credit risk if choosing a short-duration bond strategy.

 Short-duration bond investments have been popular with investors who are searching for more yield than may be found in savings accounts or money market funds, or who are wary of rising interest rates.

-"Short duration strategies may be appealing in this environment, but even among short-duration funds and exchange-traded funds (ETFs), there are a lot of differences, so you need to choose carefully," says Rob Galusza, manager of Fidelity® Conservative Income Bond Fund (FCONX).
+"Short duration strategies may be appealing in this interest rate environment, but even among short-duration funds and exchange-traded funds (ETFs), there are a lot of differences, so you need to choose carefully," says Rob Galusza, manager of Fidelity® Conservative Income Bond Fund (FCONX).

 The short-duration universe

 When compared with long-duration bond funds of a similar credit quality, short-duration choices generally come with less sensitivity to rising rates and, all else being equal, lower yields.
 These differences in rate sensitivity and yield can also occur within the range of short-duration funds and ETFs on the market.
 For example, the Morningstar ultrashort bond fund category has an average duration of 1 year or less.
 On the other end of the spectrum are short-term bond funds offering durations of up to 3.5 years.

 If interest rates rise within a short period of time, shorter-duration bonds may experience lower price volatility relative to longer-duration bonds.
 When it comes to credit quality, improving credit conditions may favor higher-yielding, lower-quality bonds; likewise, in worsening credit conditions, high-yield debt might underperform higher-quality issuers.

 Factors to consider

 If you have decided that a short-duration strategy makes sense for you, the factors involved in choosing an appropriate option are pretty much the same ones you would consider for any investment: your personal situation, your overall asset allocation, and your market view.

 Weigh your goals.
 How soon will you need the money, and how much volatility or risk of loss can you tolerate?
 The less willing you are to risk losses or the sooner you may need the money, the more you may want to think about conservative, short-duration, high-credit-quality options.